ci4rail/wokwi-amc131m0x-chip/docs/README.md

-# Wokwi HDC2010 Chip
+# Wokwi AMC131M0X Chip

-Simulates a HDC2010 temperature/humdity sensor chip.
+Simulates a AMC131M0X ADC chip in Wokwi.

 Currently supports:
-* Reading temperature and humidity values in manual measurement mode
+* 24 bit word size
-* Manufacturer ID and Device ID registers
+* ID register
-* DRDY signal in high active mode
+* CRC check and generation (always on)
+* Reset via Pin
+* Simulation of DCDC enable
+* One or two channels (via attrs or control)

 Not supported
-* Automatic measurement mode
+* Writes to configuration registers are supported, but have no effect, except DCDC enable
+* DRDY pin
-* Interrupts
+* Multi-register read/write
 - Threshold and Offset registers